 Purchase through PayPal

 Don’t just go to the first place and click buy.
 Have a mooch around.
 There are some online comparison websites, which I have to admit I don’t use as much as I should.
-I always make sure I check at the very minimum five different places before I make a purchase.
-I then go to the cheapest websites or online deal finder and look at other factors, such as delivery times and costs and return policies.
+I always make sure I check at the very minimum three different places before I make a purchase.

 If you live near the store, can you get it delivered there for free?
 If you’re buying off eBay, check where the seller is.
 We recently bought a new car stereo, was about to order it and pay £10 courier fees to discover he was literally two minutes drive away.
 A quick email and we were able to collect, saving us a tenner!